Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

-The extremely tilted disk models \tf{} and \tg{}, with initial disk misalignment angles of $75^{\circ}$ and $90^{\circ}$ respectively, evolve entirely differently from the moderate spin cases.
-Focusing on the late time-averaged properties first, these two models do not end up in a quasi-steady MAD state, but instead exhibit a weakly magnetized accretion flow.
-The models show a dimensionless magnetic flux $\langle\phi_{\rm BH}\rangle \lesssim 6$ (Fig.~\ref{fig:time} and Table~\ref{tab:tiltmod}) along with weakly powered jets with efficiencies of a few per cent.
+The extremely tilted disk models \texttt{T75} and \texttt{T90}, with initial disk misalignment angles of $75^{\circ}$ and $90^{\circ}$, respectively, evolve entirely differently from the moderate spin cases.
+Focusing on the late time-averaged properties first, these two models do not end up in a quasisteady MAD state, but instead exhibit a weakly magnetized accretion flow.
+The models show a dimensionless magnetic flux $\langle\phi_{\rm BH}\rangle \lesssim 6$ (Fig.~\ref{fig:time} and Table~\ref{tab:tiltmod}) along with weakly powered jets with efficiencies of a few percent.
 In these models, magneto-spin alignment of the disk does not seem to occur: the tilt angle of the inner disk stabilizes to $\sim80^{\circ}$ (from Fig.~\ref{fig:tilt}).
-Indeed, the radial profile of the disk tilt angle (Fig.~\ref{fig:tilt_rad}) exhibits radial tilt oscillations reminiscent of relatively weakly magnetized misaligned accretion flows \citep[as seen in, e.g.,][]{fragile07,liska_tilt_2018,White_2019,Chatterjee_2020}; the strong disk alignment only occurrs within a few gravitational radii from the BH.
+Indeed, the radial profile of the disk tilt angle (Fig.~\ref{fig:tilt_rad}) exhibits radial tilt oscillations reminiscent of relatively weakly magnetized misaligned accretion flows (as seen in, e.g., \citep{fragile07, liska_tilt_2018, White_2019, Chatterjee_2020}).
+The strong disk alignment only occurs within a few gravitational radii from the BH.

 Despite starting with physical conditions conducive to forming a MAD state, why do our extremely misaligned disks somehow appear similar to their weakly magnetized cousins?
 The answer hides in their time evolution.
-Figure~\ref{fig:time} shows that both \tf{} and \tg{} reaches $\phi_{\rm BH}\approx 50$ along with relatively high outflow efficiencies (indicative of powerful jets) around $2\times10^4\,\rg/c$.
+Figure~\ref{fig:time} shows that both \texttt{T75} and \texttt{T90} reaches $\phi_{\rm BH}\approx 50$ along with relatively high outflow efficiencies (indicative of powerful jets) around $2\times10^4\,\rg/c$.
 Just beyond this point, at $t\sim2 - 6\times10^4\,\rg/c$, both $\phi_{\rm BH}$ and $\eta_{\rm out}$ show rapid variability and eventually settle to low values that are representative of weakly magnetized disks.
 The outflow power profile follows the magnetic flux as the jet is powered via the \citet{bz77} mechanism: $\eta_{\rm jet}\propto a^2\phi_{\rm BH}^2$.
 The temporal profile of the inner and outer disk tilt angles in Fig.~\ref{fig:tilt} replicates the highly variable behavior of $\eta_{\rm out}$ since whenever the jet power increases, the torque on the disk due to the jet becomes large enough to activate magneto-spin alignment, decreasing the disk tilt angle.